 Slumber Search is supported by readers.
 Some links on Slumber Search are referral links.
 If you use one of these and buy something, Slumber Search may make a small amount of money.
 More info.

 For those searching for the latest in sleep technology, Eight Sleep has you covered.
 Created with guidance from their Scientific Advisory Board, Eight Sleep has three smart mattresses that are shipped conveniently and directly to you in a box.
-The Pod, the Pod Pro, and the Pod Pro Max mattresses all feature dual-zone cooling and heating as well as an advanced sleep tracking app to help monitor things like sleep stages, toss and turns, as well as heart rate.
+The Pod 2 Pro, the Pod 3, and the Pod 3 Max mattresses all feature dual-zone cooling and heating as well as an advanced sleep tracking app to help monitor things like sleep stages, toss and turns, as well as heart rate.
 Overall, these mattresses really are a gadget-lover's great night sleep!

 Sleep Number has innovated over the years, from their firmness number technology and now their smart mattress and anti-snore features.
 With more smart technology than ever before such as sleep tracking and automatic adjustments of temperature and firmness, most sleepers find the Sleep Number 360 mattresses very interesting.
 However, durability is a concern for many customers with reports of some components wearing out faster than expected given the high prices.